zotonic/zotonic/doc/manuals/modules/gen_server.rst

-The ``init/1`` function contains some more boilerplate for getting the ``context{}`` argument from the arguments, and storing this context into the server's state.
-This way, you'll always have access to the current context of the site in the rest of the gen_server's functions.
+The ``init/1`` function contains some more boilerplate for getting the ``context{}`` argument from the arguments, and storing this context into the server’s state.
+This way, you'll always have access to the current context of the site in the rest of the gen_server’s functions.